FrivalszkyP/uvalidator/README.md

     // defining the validator method
     function (value, element, callback) {
         // If the field is not required, empty value is allowed;
-        var valid = $.uvalidator.isOptional(element, value);
+        // $.uvalidator.isOptional is only available if the `jquery.uvalidator.rules.js` is included var valid = $.uvalidator.isOptional(element, value);

         // if filled, check for if matches with the regexp